keshavg45/Course-Management-Platform/README.md

 - As a user, I want to be able to select a course and view its specific details such as number of credits, location or timing.

+ - As a user, I want to be able to see the total number of credits and total number of courses I am taking this semester.